v1kkiiiii/sports-betting-market/README.md

 # nba-predict

 A model that predicts NBA game outcomes using real historical data.
-Started this because I wanted a project that actually used real data end to end instead of another toy dataset — so everything here is trained and tested on real NBA.com game logs, not anything simulated.
+Started this because I wanted a project that actually used real data end to end instead of another toy dataset, so everything here is trained and tested on real NBA.com game logs, not anything simulated.

 ## What it does